Who is China Spree Travel?

 What is the demographic of China Spree tours?

-China Spree customers are dynamic and seasoned travelers aged 45-60, who are looking for an active learning experience and would like to visit more of China in a limited time frame.
+China Spree customers are dynamic and seasoned travelers with mixed age group, who are looking for an active learning experience and would like to visit more of China in a limited time frame.

 What is the group size of China Spree tours?